-IMAGE MISSING

-Last update: 2023/05/10 15:25

-This action is identical to the "Open file" menu item in the menu bar under "File".
+IMAGE MISSING This action is identical to the "Open file" menu item in the menu bar under "File".
 As LVis can in general manage several instances at the same time (several detectors can measure at the same time, several spectra can be opened at the same time), this action is always possible, independent of the actual program status.

-Save File

-Via the floppy disc icon, you can save an open project (spectrum, spectrum with adjusted analysis parameters or spectrum with analysis parameters, etc.) can be saved as an .LVM file
+Save File Via the floppy disc icon, you can save an open project (spectrum, spectrum with adjusted analysis parameters or spectrum with analysis parameters, etc.) can be saved as an .LVM file